menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Uriah is generally considered to be a blue-collar town.
-47.89% of the Uriah workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Uriah is a blue-collar town, with 47.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Uriah is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Uriah who work in healthcare (17.61%), office and administrative support (12.68%), and business and financial occupations (11.27%).

 Setting & Lifestyle